qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

   of waterways.

-Remember: you can use the |symbology| :sup:`Open the Layer Styling panel` button and see instantly all the changes.
-Also that panel allows you to undo individual changes while symbolizing a layer.
+Remember: you can use the |symbology| :sup:`Open the Layer Styling panel` button and see all the changes instantly.
+That panel also allows you to undo individual changes while symbolizing a layer.

 :ref:`Check your results <symbology-structure-1>`